j-sieben/SCT/README.md

 The plugin executes the script by appending it to the document.
 It will be deleted immediately afterwards.
 If a request comes in, all item values the plugin is interested in were sent to the session state of APEX already.
 Therefore, it's easy for the database part to get access to the element values in SQL.
 These values are collected in a dedicated view and presented as columns for the view.

-### Raising an event

-If an event is raised (`change` event on items of interes or `click` event of bound buttons), the same activity is fired as upon page load, with the exception that a firing element is defined.
-Based on that information, the database further limits the rules that get evaluated in order to calculate the response.

 ## Advantages of this approach